The following are frequently asked questions by admitted students. Please send additional questions to email@example.com.

 Vaccinations and additional health screenings are not a requirement for your admission and should be acquired only upon recommendation from your doctors or health professionals.
 You may also contact the WMU Sindecuse Health Center for their professional advice in this matter at firstname.lastname@example.org or (269) 387-3287.

 Beginning Jan.
 2020, incoming students from countries identified by the CDC as high-risk for tuberculosis exposure will be required to have testing done at WMU’s health center.
+Sindecuse Health Center does not submit TB testing costs to health insurance.
 Sindecuse Health Center only offers the highly-reliable Quantiferon Gold test for M. tuberculosis exposure.
 A worksheet is used to determine risk level, and includes a list of affected countries:

 International students will be asked to review this worksheet before they arrive at Orientation.
 Students from high-risk countries are assessed a $170 fee upon first-time arrival to campus.
 The fees pays for TB testing and if the test is positive, the costs of a physician visit and chest x-ray.